DJ LeMahieu Player Props: Yankees vs. Twins

 DJ LeMahieu At The Plate

-- LeMahieu has six doubles, a triple, two home runs and seven walks while hitting .299.
+- LeMahieu has six doubles, a triple, two home runs and seven walks while batting .296.

-- Among the qualified hitters, he ranks 31st in batting average, while his on-base percentage ranks 35th and he is 36th in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 31st, his on-base percentage ranks 42nd, and he is 43rd in the league in slugging.

+- LeMahieu is batting .467 during his last outings and is riding a four-game hitting streak.

-- In 19 games played this year, he has gone deep in two of them.
+- He has gone deep in two of 20 games played this year, and in 2.5% of his plate appearances.

-- LeMahieu has driven in a run in seven games this season (36.8%), including one multiple-RBI game.
+- LeMahieu has driven in a run in eight games this season (40.0%), including one multiple-RBI game.

-- He has scored in 47.4% of his games this year, with more than one run scored in 15.8%.
+- He has scored in nine games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.